 On June 14 and 16, the battalion was divided into four detachments composed of men from different companies.
 Available information shows that C and D Companies, part of HQ Company and part of the Medical Detachment left on June 14, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16.
 These were tactical maneuvers – under the command of the commanders of each of the letter companies.
 The three-day tactical road marches were to Harrodsburg, Kentucky, and back.
-Each tank company traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½ ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½ ton trucks (which included the companies’ kitchens), and 1 ambulance.
-The detachments traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
-The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
-The battalion returned to Ft.
-Knox through Lebanon, New Haven, and Hodgenville, Kentucky.
-At Hodgenville, the men were allowed to visit the birthplace of Abraham Lincoln.
-The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.
+Each tank company traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½-ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½-ton trucks (which included the companies’ kitchens), and 1 ambulance.

 The maneuvers were described by other men as being awakened at 4:30 A.M. and sent to an area to engage an imaginary enemy.
 After engaging the enemy, the tanks withdrew to another area.
 The crews had no idea what they were doing most of the time because they were never told anything by the higher-ups.
 Some felt that they just rode around in their tanks a lot.
-During the maneuvers that tanks held defensive positions and usually were held in reserve by the higher headquarters.
+During the maneuvers, the tanks held defensive positions and usually were held in reserve by the higher headquarters.
 For the first time, the tanks were used to counter-attack and in support of infantry.
 Many of the men felt that the tanks were finally being used like they should be used and not as “mobile pillboxes.”

 During their training at Ft.
 Knox, the tankers were taught that they should never attack an anti-tank gun head-on.
 One day during the maneuvers, their commanding general threw away the entire battalion doing just that.
-After sitting out a period of time, the battalion resumed the maneuvers.
-At some point, the battalion also went from fighting in the Red Army to fighting for the Blue Army.
+After sitting out for a period of time, the battalion resumed the maneuvers.

 The major problem for the tanks was the sandy soil.
 On several occasions, tanks were parked and the crews walked away from them.
 When they returned, the tanks had sunk into the sandy soil up to their hauls.
 To get them out, other tanks were brought in and attempted to pull them out.
 If that didn’t work, the tankers brought a tank wrecker to pull the tank out from Camp Polk.